-GDPs project activities for a five-year period.
-The 2021/22 GDP projects Al-Pac's forest activities from May 1st, 2021 to April 30th, 2026.
+GDPs project activities show a five-year period for community awareness and meaningful input.
+We are operating in a two-year cycle and are currently seeking approval for the 2024/26 Integrated GDP projects Al-Pac's and NFPL's forest activities from May 1st, 2024 to April 30th, 2027.

-The GDP is a rolling plan, meaning that, although it covers a five-year period, it is updated and consulted on annually.
-GDPs are intended to guide the integration of activities within the FMA area.
+The GDP is a rolling plan, meaning that, although it covers a five-year period, it is updated and consulted on frequently GDPs are intended to guide the integration of activities within the FMA area.